Len Casanova: Santa Clara

 Casanova returned to Santa Clara in 1946 as head football coach.
 His 1948 team defeated Stanford, tied Michigan State, and posted an upset win over Oklahoma at Kezar Stadium, 20–17.
 In 1949, the Santa Clara Broncos opened with a disappointing defeat at the hands of the California Golden Bears.
 Santa Clara then went unbeaten over its next eight games, marred only by a 7–7 tie with Stanford.

 After nearly upsetting Oklahoma in Norman, the Broncos were invited to play in the Orange Bowl in Miami.
-Their opponent was the #11-ranked Kentucky Wildcats, coached by Bear Bryant.
+Their opponent was the No. 11-ranked Kentucky Wildcats, coached by Bear Bryant.
 Bryant, who later became the all-time winningest football coach in collegiate history after moving on to Texas A&M and Alabama, had earlier served under Casanova in the Navy.
 Kentucky was an overwhelming favorite going into the game.
 Santa Clara's 19-car train to Miami was known as the "Orange Bowl Special" and it stopped at Yuma, Arizona and Del Rio, Texas to allow the team to hold short practice sessions.

 In Miami, Santa Clara scored a monumental upset of Kentucky, 21–13.
 Santa Clara led 14–13 and scored its final touchdown with thirty seconds remaining in the game.
 Bryant remarked after the game: "I had better men at my disposal than Casanova had.
 He got more out of his men than I did."

 After the Orange Bowl win, Santa Clara announced that as a cost-cutting measure it was dropping major college football.